run2bizdocs/documentation/en-us/docs/4biz-helium/processes/service-level/use/create-time-attendance.md

 (\*) Indicate mandatory field

-!!! faq "Do You KnowT"
+!!! faq "Do You Know"

     *Time of Attendance by Priority*
     The priority is used to identify the time required to an action to be taken.